 Non-lifetime pet insurance policies tend to be more limited and uses time limits and cover limits to restrict how much you can claim for.
-These policies tend to be cheaper but may not consitute the best value for your pets, or of course the best pet insurance for you.
+These policies tend to be cheaper but may not constitute the best value for your pets, or of course the best pet insurance for you.

 Non-lifetime cover typically means you have cover for a condition that occurs within a year up to a certain amount but then you can no longer claim for that condition.
 For example, if your dog broke its leg then the immediate medical costs could be covered.
 But if your dog then had mobility issues in later life because of the broken leg then they would not be covered.

 On the other hand you may find better value by looking for a policy with more add-ons so you can alter a policy to suit you.
 For instance, at Emerald Life we offer four levels of flexible cover so you can pay for the amount of cover you feel you need.
-That covers the basics and then we have a series of optional add-ons so that you and your pets (!) can get peace of mind.
+That covers the basics and then our pet insurance offers a series of optional add-ons so that you and your pets (!) can get peace of mind.

 Breeds And Dog Insurance

 A big issue when is comes to pet insurance pricing is breeds – especially with dogs.
 Certain breeds are much more likely to face health issues and this is backed by historical data.
 Also, there are certain limited lists of dog breeds that insurers simply won’t cover, particularly if that dog breed is illegal.

 With dogs, the breed says a huge amount about the risks a dog faces, but will all pets some are historically more likely to develop certain conditions, and policies for your pets will have to take that into account – or cover may be limited.
 That’s pretty unfair given your dog didn’t choose to be born the breed they are.
 But when it comes to vet fees there are breeds that are far more likely to cost more – whether that’s a cost to you or your insurer.

 Unfortunately these tend to be dogs bred to look a certain way which makes them popular.
-For instance, french bulldogs and pugs have become massively popular dogs but are some of the most expensive dogs to insure because of the number of health problems they face.
+For instance, french bulldogs and pugs have become massively popular dogs but are some of the most expensive dogs to get pet insurance for because of the number of health problems they face.

 Even the best pet insurance can’t always promise a low premium for every breed.
 In fact, some insurers deliberately hike up the prices of dog breeds they don’t want to insure.
 So if you find you’ve had an astronomical quote for french bulldog insurance, do shop around to see if another pet insurance provider is more open to insuring your breed and also then check that their policies are not limited in some way or cover reduced.